 Medicare is Australia’s publicly-funded system of universal medical coverage.
 Under this system, Australian Citizens and Permanent Residents are covered for primary healthcare services.
 These include treatment in public hospitals and complete/partial coverage of doctors’ consultations.

-If you are a resident of a country that has a Reciprocal Health Care Agreement (RHCA) with Australia, you might be entitled to limited Medicare benefits.
-Countries that have RHCAs with Australia include Belgium, Finland, Italy, Malta, Netherlands, New Zealand, Norway, Ireland, Slovenia, Sweden and the UK.
+If you’re a resident of a country that has a Reciprocal Health Care Agreement (RHCA) with Australia, you might be entitled to limited Medicare benefits.
 Take a look at the Medicare website to see if you are eligible.

 Compulsory private medical insurance for expats